 For the purpose of this Code, pyramid or endless chain schemes shall be considered actionable under this Code.
-The DSA Code Administrator (appointed pursuant to Section C.1) shall determine whether such pyramid or endless chain schemes constitute a violation of this Code in accordance with applicable federal, state and/or local law or regulation.
+The DSA Code Administrator (appointed pursuant to Section C.1) shall determine whether such pyramid or endless chain schemes constitute a violation of this Code in accordance with applicable federal, state and/ or local law or regulation.

-▶ 6.
-The definition of an "illeaal pyramid" is based upon existing standards of law as reflected in In the matter of Amway, 93 FTC 618 (1979) and the anti-pyramid statutes of various states.
-In accordance with these laws, member companies shall remunerate independent salespeople primarily on the basis of sales of products, including services, purchased by any person for actual use or consumption.
+Member companies shall remunerate independent salespeople on the basis of sales of products, including services, purchased by any person for 6.
+The definition of an "illegal pyramid" is based upon existing standards of law as reflected in In the matter of Amway.
+93 FTC 618 (1979) and the anti-pyramid statutes of various states.
+In accordance with these laws, member companies shall remunerate independent salespeople primarily on the basis of sales of products, includina services, purchased by any person for actual use or consumption.
 Such remuneration may include compensation based on purchases that are not simply incidental to the purchase of the right to participate in the program.
 See Section 9 for further clarification.